 The Republic of Botswana is located in southern Africa, landlocked by Zimbabwe to the northeast, South Africa to the south and southeast and Namibia to the west and north.
 It is one of the most stable countries in Africa and has a long-standing representative democracy.
-The country has a good human rights record and has been, doing well economically.
+The country has a good human rights record and has been doing well economically.
 The production and exportation of diamonds is a key industry which contributes greatly to Botswana’s economy.
 Safari-based tourism is also important.

 The economy of Botswana, which is heavily reliant on diamond exports, continues to do well.
 In 2017, Botswana's GDP was estimated to amount to 16.7 billion U.S. dollars.
 Most of it is generated by the services sector with an around 60 percent share, followed by industry.
 Botswana was hit by the economic crisis in 2008/2009, which lowered the demand for diamonds.
-This dependence negatively impacted the country’s trade balance, but Botswana has since recovered and is out of the red at least as of 2016.
+This dependence negatively impacted the country’s trade balance, but Botswana has since recovered and is out of the red at least, as of 2016.
 Today, Botswana is the biggest distributor of rough diamonds worldwide.
-The country also ranks third in the world for its diamond reserves, behind Australia and the Democratic Republic of the Congo.
+The country also ranks fourth in the world for its diamond reserves, behind Russia, Australia and the Democratic Republic of the Congo.

 This text provides general information.
 Statista assumes no